asilvander/CIAN_Real_Estate/README.md

 level - Apartment floor
 levels - Number of storeys
 rooms - the number of living rooms.
-If the value is "-1", then it means "studio apartment" area - the total area of ​​the apartment kitchen_area - Kitchen area price - Price. in rubles
+If the value is "-1", then it means "studio apartment" area - the total area of the apartment kitchen_area - Kitchen area price - Price. in rubles

-)